zapier/visual-builder/docs/_partners/lifecycle-planning.md

 > **Note:**  You won't yet be able to create Zap Templates at this time, as that capability is enabled once your integration reaches the public/beta step.

-# 4. How to Launch Your Zapier Integration
+## 4. Launch Your Zapier Integration

 We may invite your company to officially launch your Zapier integration and join the [Zapier Integration Partner Program](https://zapier.com/platform/partner-program).
 Once you launch, you will automatically join the free **Zapier Integration Partner Program** and can access the program's [many co-marketing benefits](https://zapier.com/platform/partner-program) including: